flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 https://nixos.org/nixos/options.html#services.nginx.virtualhosts.
 Note that an non-standard attribute "acmeEmail" must be set to a contact mail address in order to activate Let's encrypt.

+Changes to *.json will cause nginx to restart on the next nixos-rebuild run.